 Bangor Limestone - Dark brownish-gray limestone, thick-bedded.
-Thickness 100 to 250 feet; and Hartselle Formation - Thin-bedded, fine-grained sandstone and greenish-gray shale interbedded with coarse limestone.
-Thickness 0 to 60 feet.
+Thickness 70 to 400 feet., and Hartselle Formation - Thin-bedded, fine-grained sandstone interbedded with gray shale; with oolitic and coarse-grained limestone beds locally.
+Thickness 0 to 80 feet.

 Reddish and greenish shale and siltstone; fine-grained dolomite; dark-gray limestone; and thin-bedded sandstone.
 Persistent dolomite bed at base.
 Thickness 150 to 400 feet.